abdeoliveira/syncthing-tray-gtk3/README.md

 # Configuration

-You must edit the indicated first lines with you API key, remote device ID, and local synced folders ID.
+You must edit the indicated first lines (check the api_call function) with you API key, remote device ID, and local synced folders ID.

 # Usage
 ruby syncthing-tray-gtk3.rb